2019 Was Europes Hottest Year Ever: EU - UrduPoint

 Warm conditions and summer heatwaves contributed to widespread drought across southern Europe, while areas of the Arctic were close to one degree Celsius hotter than a typical year, it said.

-Overall, temperatures across Europe have been 2C hotter during the last five years than they were in the latter half of the 19th Centry, C3S's data showed.
+Overall, temperatures across Europe have been 2C hotter during the last five years than they were in the latter half of the 19th century, C3S's data showed.

 2019 globally was second-hottest only to 2016, a year that experienced an exceptionally strong El Nino warming event.